b0o/surfingkeys-conf/README.md

 There are currently 36 Search Engine auto-completions.

-You can a Search Engine auto-completion by pressing the search leader key, which is `a` by default, followed by the search engine alias.
+You can access a Search Engine auto-completion by pressing the search leader key, which is `a` by default, followed by the search engine alias.

 For example, to open the Wikipedia completion, you would type `awp` while in normal mode.